powowbox/cordova-plugin-camera/README.md

 Uniformise error messages between android and ios, see CDVCamera.m to have the list.

-Remove authorization popup for the photo picker.
+Remove authorization popup for the photo picker on iOS.
 It's not needed if you only want to choose a photo inside the photo library (test done on iOS 12, 15, 16).